isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-a-nation-of-islands.md

 Thick smoke billows out steadily from the narrow chimney of the furnace.
 The requests come thick and fast.
 As the two men take turns to collect joss paper and throw them into the furnace, the third man – probably the oldest – sits down.

-“He comes here every season,” Seng Huat says, “ and stays for a long time each time he visits.”
+“He comes here every season,” Seng Huat says, “and stays for a long time each time he visits.”
 He adds, “I think you should speak to him.”

 “It has been over 60 years since I first started work here,” 91-year-old Mustari Dimu, a former resident of Lazarus Island, says in Malay.
 And every year since then, Mustari has returned to Kusu for a full month – maintaining his long family tradition and deep friendship with Seet Hock Seng, Seng Huat’s late father, the temple's former caretaker.